tavareshenrique/henriquetavares.com/src/pages/setting-eslint-on-reactjs/index.md

 ## Settings Files
 ---

-Did you notice that at the root of your project appeared a file called `.eslintrc.js`?
+Did you see that at the root of your project came a file called `.eslintrc.js`?

 ![Homiranha](./omg.gif)